nicosogangstar/Fractals/README.md

-# Fractals
+# Android Fractals
-oh its lit
-boutta be some bomb ass fractals
+This is a OpenGL ES implementation of the Mandelbrot and Julia sets.